 It can sometimes be hard to tell that the air quality of your home is what’s causing symptoms rather than another source.
 Either way, it’s important to pay attention to how you’re feeling and what allergies or products are in your home and how they may be affecting you.
 If you’re experiencing any of these side effects, you may have poor indoor air quality:

 - Pressure in your nose, throat or head

 - Sore throat

-Lucky for you, the professionals at Southern Air Heating and Cooling know just how to help!
+Lucky for you, the professionals at Southern Air Heating, Cooling & Plumbing know just how to help!
 We’re here to help you pinpoint the source of your indoor allergens through our IAQ test.
-You don’t have to suffer from another allergy season with Southern Air Heating and Cooling!
+You don’t have to suffer from another allergy season with Southern Air Heating, Cooling & Plumbing!

 Request An Air Quality Test!

 It’s important to us that you’re not suffering from allergies in your home.
 We know that it’s pretty much impossible for a home to be perfectly insulated, blocking you from the outdoor allergens.
 With our indoor air quality tests, our technicians will be able to pinpoint exactly where your suffering is coming from.

 We take the time to discuss the process before taking the necessary samples and measurements of the air in your home.
 Through the follow-up meeting, we’ll inform you of the test results and give you some options on how to improve your air quality.
 Whatever the results show, we offer solutions for anything ranging from high humidity in your home to specific types of tree pollen.